Skip to main content

 During his time at CVM, Fletcher and faculty colleagues developed Minnesota Veterinary Anatomy (http://vanat.cvm.umn.edu), an umbrella site that encompasses about two dozen individual courseware websites/apps focused on anatomy instruction.
 To this day, the courseware is offered freely to the international community.
 In 2021, courseware home pages received 200,834 visits from 185 countries.

-As technology advanced through the decades, the College’s anatomy team saw opportunities to adjust its instruction methods and adapt to changing student expectations, according to Dr. Tina Clarkson, associate professor who spent 23 years teaching anatomy at CVM.
+As technology advanced through the decades, the College’s anatomy team saw opportunities to adjust its instruction methods and adapt to changing student expectations, according to Dr. Tina Clarkson, an associate professor who spent 23 years teaching anatomy at CVM.

 “Technology has dramatically changed and will continue to change,” she says.
 “Changing the way we teach is a gradual process, we cannot expect to keep up with the changing technology.
 We can, however, look at the educational research and be willing to adopt changes that have proven successful toward improving student learning outcomes.”